Ford Zetec engine: Zetec Rocam (Duratec 8v)

-In Mexico the 1.6L is used in the Ikon, named Fiesta for this market.
+In Mexico the 1.6 L is used in the Ikon, named Fiesta for this market.

-In South Africa the 1.3L & 1.6L versions are/were used in Fiesta Mk V, Ikon, Bantam.
+In South Africa the 1.3 L and 1.6 L versions are/were used in Fiesta Mk V, Ikon, Bantam.

-In India the 1.3L & 1.6L versions are/were used in the Ikon.
+In India the 1.3 L and 1.6 L versions are/were used in the Ikon.

-In Russia, the 1.6L version was used in the original Ford Focus.
+In Russia, the 1.6 L version was used in the original Ford Focus.

 Duratec

 The Zetec was superseded by the Duratec series of engines, originally called RoFlow Zetec.
 These are virtually identical variants of the Mazda MZR engines.

 Zetec name as a trim level

 In 1998, Ford of Britain applied the Zetec name to a trim level in the Fiesta range, replacing the Si.
 Petrol variants of the Fiesta LX were also renamed "Zetec LX," although this ceased within months.

 Since then, the Zetec name has become a key staple of the Ford trim level hierarchy, serving as the sports-styled variant in most ranges.
-In October 1998, the then-newly launched Focus also used the name; and the Mondeo and Galaxy ranges also adopted the name before the decade was out.
+In October 1998, the newly launched Focus also used the name; and the Mondeo and Galaxy ranges also adopted the name before the decade was out.

 Ford's "niche" models, such as the Ka and Fusion did not initially adopt the name, although even these models now include Zetec-badged variants.

-Nowadays, the Zetec name is used exclusively in a trim level capacity, with no engines called as such.
+Eventually, the Zetec name was used exclusively as a trim level, with no engines using the name.
 Zetec models are often seen as the staple of Ford's ranges, with Ford often creating "spin-offs" of Zetec models and running promotions on Zetec models in the range.
-Every passenger vehicle in the Ford of Britain range bar the Ford Focus Coupé-Cabriolet now includes a Zetec badged model; the same cannot be said of any other Ford trim level.
+Every passenger vehicle in the Ford of Britain range bar the Ford Focus Coupé-Cabriolet included a Zetec badged model; the same cannot be said of any other Ford trim level.

-Such aforementioned "spin-offs" of the core Zetec model include the Zetec S (Fiesta, Focus and the 2000–2007 Mondeo), Zetec S 30th Anniversary Edition (2005–2008 Fiesta), Zetec S Celebration Edition (2005–2008 Fiesta), Zetec S Red (2005–2008 Fiesta), Zetec Nav (2000–2007 Mondeo), Zetec LX (1995–1999 Fiesta), Zetec Blue (Fiesta) and a key version, the Zetec Climate (1996–2009 Ka, 2002-2008 Fiesta, Fusion and the 2005–2008 Focus).
+Such aforementioned spin-offs of the core Zetec model included the Zetec S (Fiesta, Focus and the 2000–2007 Mondeo), Zetec S 30th Anniversary Edition (2005–2008 Fiesta), Zetec S Celebration Edition (2005–2008 Fiesta), Zetec S Red (2005–2008 Fiesta), Zetec Nav (2000–2007 Mondeo), Zetec LX (1995–1999 Fiesta), Zetec Blue (Fiesta) and a key version, the Zetec Climate (1996–2009 Ka, 2002–2008 Fiesta, Fusion and the 2005–2008 Focus).